donlelef/vanilla-option-pricing/docs/models.rst

 ******

 In the context of this package, a model is a stochastic process.
-The package APIs offer a simple way of extracting the variance of the model at a given time instant.
+The package APIs offer a simple way of extracting the variance, the standard deviation and the volatility derived from a model at a given time instant.
 A decorator takes care of giving each model option pricing capabilities.
 There are three models currently implemented by this package.